-- 6. Discard the swab into an appropriate container. - 7.
-Leave the plate to dry for a few minutes (at least 3 to 5 minutes, but no more than 15 minutes) at room temperature with the lid closed. - 8.
+- 5. Discard the swab into an appropriate container. - 6.
+Leave the plate to dry for a few minutes (at least 3 to 5 minutes, but no more than 15 minutes) at room temperature with the lid closed. - 7.
 The following materials will be placed on the swabbed agar.
 See later instructions, also.

 Plate 1: Control.
 No other materials.

-Plate 2: Discs from dispenser A. Plate 3: Discs from dispenser B. Plate 4: Discs from dispenser C. Plate 5: Discs with dyes.
+Plate 2: Discs from dispenser A.

+Plate 3: Discs from dispenser B.

+Plate 4: Discs from dispenser C.

+Plate 5: Discs with dyes.

 Plate 6: Discs with crystal violet.
-Plate 7: Just the embedded coins.
-No other materials.

-9. For plates 2, 3, and 4, place the appropriate antimicrobial-impregnated disks on the surface of the agar, using the multidisc dispenser to dispense multiple discs at one time.

-(a) To use the multidisc dispenser, place the inoculated agar plate on a flat surface and remove the lid.
-Place the dispenser over the agar plate.

-(b) Press the plunger down firmly and completely to dispense the discs onto the plate.
+- 8. For plates 2, 3, and 4, place the appropriate antimicrobial-impregnated disks on the surface of the agar, using the multidisc dispenser to dispense multiple discs at one time. - (a) To use the multidisc dispenser, place the inoculated agar plate on a flat surface and remove the lid.
+Place the dispenser over the agar plate. - (b) Press the plunger down firmly and completely to dispense the discs onto the plate.